 The dynamic model would be as described above in the FIS Dynamic Stability Study section.
 Reasonable scenarios need to be studied to capture the response from various dispatch levels with the ESS injection and withdrawal.

-Appendix A: Network Operations Modeling for Self-Limiting Facilities

-The next slide is from a presentation to BESTF on how a DC-Coupled Resource would be modeled in the Network Operations Model.
-An important bullet is that all the reactive capability will be associated to the non-storage portion of the DC-Coupled resource.

-Appendix B: Resource Registration Glossary additions for Self-Limiting Facilities
+Appendix A: Resource Registration Glossary additions for Self-Limiting Facilities

 These are additions to the Resource Registration Glossary that RRGRR023 is adding for Self-Limiting Facilities for reference.
 This is a subset of RRGRR023.